dragonfire1119/WordPress-DF-Framework/README.md

 WordPress-DF-Framework
 ======================

-I'm developing this for me but I'm puting it on github for people to use this will be updated and improve and your welcome to help out.
+I'm developing this for me.
+I'm puting it on github for people to use.
+This will be updated and improved and your welcome to help out.

 Features
 ========